liviucotfas/ase-multimedia/Labs/08. Audio/README.md

 7. (optional) Try to build your own audio player for Spotify.
 Details regarding the Spotify API are available at: https://developer.spotify.com/documentation/web-api/ .

 ###  4.2. <a name='Assignment2'></a>Assignment 2
 Our goal is to use the `Web Audio API` in order to build a library for visualizing the frequencies in a sound.
-In order to have an audio source, we are going to capture the signal from the microphone of the device on which the application is running.
+In order to have an audio source, we are going to capture the signal from the microphone of the device on which the application is running using the `Media Capture and Streams API`.
 1. Try the "audio-web-audio-api" sample by clicking [here](https://ase-multimedia.azurewebsites.net/audio-web-audio-api).
 2. Check the source code.
 3. Integrate the visualization in the "Audio Playlist" application developed in assignment 1.